Life, in general, has become increasingly more comfortable and, dare I say, easily over the last century or so. Well, at least in the modern world.

 Look for dry pieces of wood

 Now, before you say duh, hear me out!
-It can be difficult to find dry wood if it has been raining for a while.
-However, you can look for pieces of sticks that are under thick trees, there a good chance that you may find some dry place there.
+It can be difficult to find dry wood if it rains for a while.
+However, you can look for pieces of sticks that are under thick trees; there is a good chance that you may find some dry place there.

 Make small pieces of your firewood